 The main challenge here is to enable each of slave inverters to be in sync with the master inverter as long as the master inverter is operational, and in an event (although unlikely) the master inverter fails or stops working, the subsequent inverter takes over the charge and becomes the master inverter itself.

 And in case the second inveter also fails, the third inverter takes the command and plays the role of the master inverter.

-All the above needs to be executed without losing the control over frequency, phase and PWM even for a split second, and with a smooth transition.
+And this needs to be executed without losing the control over frequency, phase and PWM even for a split second, and with a smooth transition.

-The basic design for fulfilling the mentioned criteria is shown in the following diagram:
+I know there can be much better ideas, the most fundamental design for fulfilling the mentioned criteria is shown in the following diagram:

 In the figure above we can see a couple of identical stages, where the upper inverter#1 forms the master inverter while the lower inverter#2 the slave.

 More stages in the form of inverter#3 and inverter#4 is supposed to be added to the set up in the same identical fashion by integrating these inverters with their indivudual optocoupler stages, but the opamp stage need not be repeated.

 The design primarily consists of an IC 555 based oscillator and an IC 4013 flip flop circuit.
 The IC 555 is rigged to generate clock frequencies at the rate of 100Hz or 120Hz which is fed to the clock input of the IC 4013, which then converts it into the required 50Hz or 60Hz by alternately flipping its outputs with logic high across pin#1 and pin#2.